apache/mxnet/docs/tutorials/gluon/fit_api_tutorial.md

 To complete this tutorial, you will need:

-- [MXNet](https://mxnet.incubator.apache.org/install/#overview) (The version of MXNet will be >= 1.5.0, you can use `pip install mxnet --pre` to get the latest pip package or build from source with master, refer to [MXNet installation](http://mxnet.incubator.apache.org/versions/master/install/index.html?platform=Linux&language=Python&processor=CPU)
+- [MXNet](https://mxnet.incubator.apache.org/install/#overview) (The version of MXNet will be >= 1.5.0, you can use `pip install mxnet` to get 1.5.0 release pip package or build from source with master, refer to [MXNet installation](http://mxnet.incubator.apache.org/versions/master/install/index.html?platform=Linux&language=Python&processor=CPU)
 - [Jupyter Notebook](https://jupyter.org/index.html) (For interactively running the provided .ipynb file)